Trade agency rules Canadian lumber shipments hurting U.S. producers

 The new anti-dumping rate – for what the Americans describe as Canada selling softwood below market value – kicked in on Nov.
 8.

 West Fraser Timber Co.
-Ltd., Canfor Corp., Tolko Industries Ltd. and Resolute Forest Products Inc. are the four mandatory respondents in the countervailing and anti-dumping cases.
+Ltd., Canfor Corp., Tolko Industries Ltd. and Resolute are the four mandatory respondents in the countervailing and anti-dumping cases.
 New Brunswick-based J.D.
 Irving Ltd., which is a voluntary respondent in the countervailing duty investigation, is not a respondent in the anti-dumping probe.

 West Fraser faces a combined duty of 23.76 per cent, Canfor 22.13 per cent, Tolko 22.07 per cent, Montreal-based Resolute 17.90 per cent and Irving 9.92 per cent.
 West Fraser, Canfor and Tolko are based in British Columbia.